Frequently Asked Questions (FAQs)

 Upon arrival, all international students will be invited to attend a one-to-one meeting with a member of the student support team for them to introduce themselves to you and explain the different ways they can support you pastorally and academically.
 When you start at Norland, you’ll also have a meeting with the Visa Manager who will introduce themselves and explain how they can help you during your time at Norland.
 All students are eligible for counselling sessions should they want it.
 Every student is assigned a personal tutor who will also be there to support them throughout their time at Norland.

-As well as this, during your time at Norland you will also benefit from access to Togetherall which is an online platform that offers 24/7 support from trained professionals.
+You’ll also have access to Health Assured’s Student Assistance Programme which offers 24/7 support.
 So whether you’re feeling stressed about deadlines or missing home, you’ll always be supported at Norland.

 We also have a student-led Here to Hear team who are a group of volunteers who’ve created a mentee/mentor scheme to talk through any worries, queries or concerns that students have in a safe space for those who may not feel comfortable speaking to a member of staff or would like to speak to someone who knows what they’re going through as a Norland student.